Shelby Steele at the WSJ: ‘The Exhaustion Of American Liberalism‘

 Here’s the rub: If you disagree with a principled, reasonable person, you’ll probably both walk away challenged, enlightened, and enriched.
 They really do think differently from you.
 Maybe they’ll always be an enemy of sorts, but an enemy for which you’ve gained some respect (and vice versa).
 Maybe they’ll become a friend.

-Unprincipled, unreasonable people abound, however, and certain radical ideologies reward and can incentivize the worst in people, while claiming the highest good towards radical liberation.
+Unprincipled, unreasonable people abound, however, and certain radical ideologies reward and incentivize the worst in people, while claiming the highest good towards radical liberation.
 Such ideas also reward worse people without necessarily placing important limiting principles and brakes upon these people (the passion play of radical ‘anti-fascists’ seeks actual ‘evil people’ and ‘fascists,’ in perpetuity).

 Many activists don’t respect authority because they don’t believe that authority is legitimate.
 Of course, what kind of authority they think is legitimate is less often considered.
 Most simply haven’t bothered to understand the traditions, laws, and duties they believe it is their duty to change.